-The City of South Perth and Conservation Volunteers Australia (CVA), with the support of the Indigenous Land and Sea Corporation, have been working collaboratively to enhance ecological performance of foreshore areas adjacent to the Swan and Canning Rivers.
+The City of South Perth, Conservation Volunteers Australia (CVA), and the Indigenous Land and Sea Corporation have been working collaboratively to enhance ecological performance of foreshore areas around the Swan and Canning rivers.

 Volunteers from all over Perth have been eagerly signing up to help.
 The Salter Point foreshore restoration site is proving the most popular, and work days are often oversubscribed.